gnosischain/nimbus-client/README.md

 # DEPRECATED
 > [!WARNING]
-> This is no longer supported as native Gnosis Chain support has been introduced.
-Please consider using the alternative setup path provided is [official documentation](https://docs.gnosischain.com/node/manual/beacon/nimbus).
+> This repository is no longer supported as native Gnosis Chain support has been introduced in the upstream.
+Please use the [official documentation](https://docs.gnosischain.com/node/manual/beacon/nimbus).

 ```shell